Safety Zone (album)

 Safety Zone is the eighth studio album by American singer-songwriter Bobby Womack.
 The album was released on October 27, 1975, by United Artists Records.
 The album debuted at number 147 on the Billboard 200.

+Although the track "Trust in Me" is a Womack composition, it was initially recorded by Janis Joplin for her 1971 album Pearl.
+Womack also played acoustic guitar on that recording.